buabaj/xplore/README.md

 ------------------------------------
-The number of rows in your dataset are:
+The number of rows in your dataset is:

 57793